Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Texas Roadhouse share dividends

-While Texas Roadhouse's payout ratio might seem low, this can signify that Texas Roadhouse is investing more in its future growth.
+While Texas Roadhouse's payout ratio might seem fairly standard, it's worth remembering that Texas Roadhouse may be investing much of the rest of its net profits in future growth.

 Have Texas Roadhouse's shares ever split?